organization/NoticeNoonBot/README.md

 # NoticeNoonBot
-This is based on NodeJS.
+This bot is based on NodeJS.

+This bot notices noon!